Thank you for sending your enquiry! One of our team members will contact you shortly.

 - The significance, necessity, and purpose of a BKA for government operations.

-- Preparation of a BKA and the creation of BKA reports for government use.
+- Steps to prepare a BKA and compile BKA reports for government use.

-- The distinction between quantitative and qualitative assessments of threats and vulnerabilities for government agencies.
+- The distinction between quantitative and qualitative assessments of threats and vulnerabilities in the context of government security.

-- Strategies to make threats and vulnerabilities manageable for government entities.
+- Strategies to make threats and vulnerabilities more manageable for government agencies.

 Module 2: Business Impact Analysis (BIA)